bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Saturday, the 14-day percent change in average new cases was:
+As of Sunday, the 14-day percent change in average new cases was:

 - 17% in Champaign County
 - 7% in Illinois
-- NA% in the United States
+- 4% in the United States
 - 37% worldwide

 <picture>